 This Report is dedicated to the memory of our uncle, Eugene Roffman, the first great scientist in our family.
 When he was 92 years old, on the last day that we saw him alive, he gave us the key to the door hiding one of the great mysteries of the universe.
-He then asked us to unlock and reveal to the world what would be found.
-This father and son work is the fruit of our eight-year journey to fulfill his request.
+He then asked us to unlock it and reveal to the world what would be found.
+This father and son work is the fruit of our twelve-year journey to fulfill his request.
 May it forever distract humanity from the petty squabbles that threaten to destroy our species.

 TABLE OF CONTENTS

-Table of Contents iii
+Table of Contents

-List of Illustrations iv
+List of Illustrations. iv

 ABSTRACT 1

 1. INTRODUCTION 2

-1.1 Comparison of Martian and terrestrial dust devils 3
+1.1 Comparison of Martian and terrestrial dust devils 5

-1.1.1 Geographic Occurrences and the Greenhouse and Thermophoresis Effect 4
+1.1.1 Geographic Occurrences and the Greenhouse and Thermophoresis Effect 5

-1.1.2 Seasonal Occurrences and Electrical Properties 4
+1.1.2 Seasonal Occurrences and Electrical Properties 6

 1.1.3.
-Size and Shape 4
+Size and Shape 6

 1.1.4.
-Diurnal Formation Rate and Lifetime 4
+Diurnal Formation Rate and Lifetime 6

 1.1.5 Wind Speeds 4

-1.1.6 Core Temperature Excursions 4
+1.1.6 Core Temperature Excursions 6

 1.1.7 Dust Particle Size - The Problem of Martian Dust <2 Microns and Wind Speeds.
-4
+6

 1.1.8.
-Core Pressure Excursions 5
+Core Pressure Excursions 7

 1.2.
-NASA Ames Test of Martian Pressures and Dust Devils 8
+NASA Ames Test of Martian Pressures and Dust Devils 10

-2. OVERVIEW OF PRESSURE INSTRUMENTATION PROBLEMS 9
+2. OVERVIEW OF PRESSURE INSTRUMENTATION PROBLEMS 11

-2.1 Viking 2 and Gay-Lussac's Law 11
+2.1 Viking 2 and Gay-Lussac's Law 13

-2.2 Pathfinder and Phoenix Pressure Issues 16
+2.2 Pathfinder and Phoenix Pressure Issues 18

 2.3.
 Which Transducers Were Used?
-19
+21

 2.4.
-Issues Raised by the FMI 20
+Issues Raised by the FMI 23

 2.5.
 DID ANY TAVIS OR VAISALA TRANSDUCERS PEG OUT AT THEIR

 MAXIMUM PRESSURES?
-26
+27

 2.5.1 How extraordinary was the (temporary) 1,149 Pa pressure spike of MSL Sol 370?
-26
+27

 2.5.2.
 The importance of gleaning data from identification of our web site readers.
-27
+28

 2.5.3 Why is it so wrong to alter data to fit an expected curve?
-33
+35

-2.6 The Dust filter on Viking 37
+2.6 The Dust filter on Viking 40

 2.6.1.
-The issue of Viking pressure reports and digitization 37
+The issue of Viking pressure reports and digitization 40

 2.6.2.
 The issue of daily pressure spikes at consistent time-bins.
-38
+40

 2.7.
-MSL Weather Reporting Fiasco 43
+MSL Weather Reporting Fiasco 46

 3. CAVES ON AND SPIRAL CLOUDS ABOVE ARSIA MONS AND OLYMPUS

 MONS ON MARS.
-46
+49

 4. THE ISSUES OF SNOW, WATER ICE, AND CARBON DIOXIDE ON MARS.
-48
+51

 4.1.
 Annual Pressure Fluctuations Recorded by Viking 1, Viking 2, and Phoenix -

 Maximum Pressure in the Northern Winter?
-49
+51

 4.1.1.
-Ls of minimum pressure 49
+Ls of minimum pressure 52

 4.1.2.
-Ls of maximum pressure 49
+Ls of maximum pressure 52

-5. RADIO OCCULTATION 62
+5. RADIO OCCULTATION 65

 5.1 Shifting Standards - The Relationship of the MOLA Topography of Mars to the Mean

 Atmospheric Pressure.
-64
+67

 6. SPECTROSCOPY PRESSURE READINGS BY MARS EXPRESS ORBITER.
-68
+71

-7. MARTIAN WIND PROBLEMS 69
+7. MARTIAN WIND PROBLEMS 72

-7.1 Anemometer/Telltale Wind Speed Issues 70
+7.1 Anemometer/Telltale Wind Speed Issues 73

-7.2 Martian Bedforms - Too Much Movement of Sand Dunes and Ripples for 6.1 mbar 72
+7.2 Martian Bedforms - Too Much Movement of Sand Dunes and Ripples for 6.1 mbar 74

-7.2.1 Issues Raised by the paper on Planet-wide sand motion on Mars by Bridges et al.
+7.2.1 Issues Raised by the paper on Planet-wide sand motion on Mars by Bridges et al. 7.

-(2012) 72
+(2012) 75

 8. DO DOWNRANGE LANDINGS MEAN THINNER OR THICKER AIR?
-78
+81